 This very special converter was designed for the exclusive use on the very fast Nikkor 2/300mm.
 IF-ED.
 Resulting in a fast tele-cannon 2.8/420mm.!!

 This converter was introduced in 1994 to be used on all AF-I and AF-S Nikkor telelenses with a focal length of at least 300mm.
 Auto focus will function only if used on AF-S lenses as they have a built-in focusing motor.
-There is no connection to the AF-drive of older AF-cameras, thus AF will work on the Nikon F4, F5, F6, F100, F90, F70, D1, D2, D3, D200 and D300 only.
+There is no connection to the AF-drive of older AF-cameras, thus AF will work on the Nikon F4, F5, F6, F100, F90, F70, and all digital SLR's only.
 Magnification factor is 1.4.
 Decrease of f/1-stop.

 This converter, introduced in 2001, ia an upgrade of the TC-14E.
 It works on all modern AF-lenses and AF-cameras (film and digital).
 It is (so far) the only converter (and TC-20E II) that will work on any VR-lens.
 Magnification factor is 1.4; while the decrease of light is just f/1-stop.